Frequently Asked Questions

 Of course we want a photographer at our wedding – but do we really need videographer too?

-First of all, we never want to push you into buying something you’re not sure you want, but if your considering video, here is why it’s a good idea:
+First of all, we never want to push you into buying something you’re not sure you want, but if you’re considering video, here is why it’s a good idea:

 There is something unquantifiable about the emotions both contained and evoked by a wedding film.
 Photographs only tell one part of the story, turning the ephemeral beauty of your day into gorgeous images that last a lifetime.
 But video brings you something photographs can’t ever capture – the sounds!
 Trust us, you’ll want to remember that barely-keeping-it-together tremble during your partner’s vows or your best man’s hilariously embarrassing jokes.
 In addition to shooting each and every moment, we spend hours sifting through the footage to make a highlight film that truly embodies the authentic spirit of your day.
 The result is a 6-10 minute edit (tailored to your requests) that is easy to share with friends and watch over and over and over again.
 Check out our investment and film pages to learn a little more about our video packages or get in touch so we can talk specifics!